albertbellonch/bellonch.com/_posts/2017-06-27-love-chronicles-by-al-stewart.md

 But on the other hand, there are lots of references to historical moments in many works: World War I and II, the French Revolution or even Basque separatism.
 Great examples are the heart-breaking *Roads to Moscow*, from *Past, Present and Future*, which tells the story of a soldier in the front, and self-explaining albums like *Russians & Americans* and *Between the Wars*.

-In my opinion, each one of his albums is somehow between both poles in a combination that I have barely seen else where.
+In my opinion, each one of his albums is somehow between both poles in a combination that I have barely seen elsewhere.
 Thus, it is impossible to understand his work without paying close attention to his lyrics and the meaning underneath: frank, descriptive storytelling with the particular trait of avoiding repetition, as much as possible, in all his songs.

 ### I can remember the first girl...